 As said bruxism is nothing but teeth clenching, there are some possible connections with your dental abnormalities or sometimes, with your mental health linked with this condition.

-- Bruxism can also be associated with other mental and medical disorders like Parkinson’s disease, dementia, gastroesophageal reflex disorder, nightmares, epilepsy, sleep apnea, attention deficit hyperactivity disorder.
+- Bruxism can also be associated with other mental and medical disorders like Parkinson’s disease, dementia, gastroesophageal reflux disorder, nightmares, epilepsy, sleep apnea, attention deficit hyperactivity disorder.
 In all these cases, definitely requires medical, dental and/or psychiatric support.

-How to identify whether you are unconsciously grinding your teeth or not ?
+How to identify whether you are unconsciously grinding your teeth or not?

 Well, there are certain signs and symptoms to indicate whether you are clenching your teeth.
 It includes,